When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Thursday, September 4th, 2008

-OK, so I’ve been delinquent in the painting department, but I’m very excited to start back at it this week.
+I’m very excited to start painting again this week.
 Before two weeks off travelling from Texas to North Carolina I started organizing my FlickR photostream.
-Now there are about one thousand new photos to sort through, and the ones I’m most excited about are the set of the 1500 year old Angel Oak in South Carolina (now that’s a tree!) - plus a creepy-cool old steel playground beside a gross, moldy, condemned Family Inns Motel, a real treasure!
+Now there are about one thousand new photos to sort through, and the ones I’m most excited about are the set of the 1500 year old Angel Oak in South Carolina (now that’s a tree!) – plus a creepy-cool old steel playground beside a gross, moldy, condemned Family Inns Motel, a real treasure!
 The tree and playground collections are uploaded in FlickR.

 Hurricane Gustav - Electricity on the way Electrical Company trucks driving southwest on Hwy 40 from Michegan, Kansas, Virginia, and Indiana to restore electricity in Louisiana and Mississippi after Hurricane Gustav